 User profile (gender, age, history and preferences regarding the informative videos);

-Visualization context (moment on linear TV programming, geographic location and suggestion intrusiveness).
+Visualization context (moment on linear TV programming, geographic location and suggestion intrusiveness [não percebi]).

 Figure 1 shows how the three data strands of information are submitted to the Recommendation algorithm to generate the Personalized recommendation.
-In addition, User feedbacks will contribute to a dynamic profile construction, and will be gathered in two different ways: (i) Implicitly, during the whole television experience, to understand the viewers behaviour with respect to the informative videos (e.g. if skipped or fully presented); and (ii) Explicitly, in questions made after informative videos presentation, to verify the perceived relevance and utility of suggestions.
+In addition, User feedbacks will contribute to a dynamic profile construction, and will be gathered in two different ways: (i) Implicitly, during the whole television experience, to understand the viewers’ behaviour with respect to the informative videos (e.g. if skipped or fully presented); and (ii) Explicitly, in questions made after informative videos presentation, to verify the perceived relevance and utility of suggestions.

 Providing information to seniors is the main requirement for this study and finding out the proper timing to do this is a key challenge, as good or bad timing may determine the openness of the users to receive the information provided.
 Also, finding a good balancing between showing the informative contents directly and sending notifications with call-to-action requests is vital for a compelling user experience.
-So, visualization context aspects will be considered in two moments: (i) to pre-filter selectable items (filtering out geographically irrelevant contents); and (ii) to post-filter the most suitable moment for suggestions (e.g. time of day, day of week, point in linear programming etc.) and to decide if the suggested content must be immediately presented or a call-to-action notification should be shown on the screen corner prior to the content exhibition (suggestion intrusiveness).
+In this framework, visualization context aspects will be considered in two moments: (i) to pre-filter selectable items (filtering out geographically irrelevant contents); and (ii) to post-filter the most suitable moment for suggestions (e.g. time of day, day of week, point in linear programming etc.) and to decide if the suggested content must be immediately presented or a call-to-action notification should be shown on the screen corner prior to the content exhibition (suggestion intrusiveness).

 FUTURE WORK